BARKING AND DISTRICT POOL LEAGUE

 - Spirit of game is being violated

-Players and referees must NOT use mobile phones during frames in which they are directly involved
+Referees must NOT use mobile phones during frames they are refereeing

 Prohibited activities include: